UK Study Guide for Indian Students - Everything You Must Know

 Language Exams

-Fee: The standard fee for these exams is Rs 15,500 for IELTS, Rs 15,594 (US $190) for TOEFL, and Rs 14,700 for PTE in India.
+Fee: The standard fee for these exams is Rs 18,000 for IELTS, Rs 16,900 for TOEFL, and Rs 18,000 for PTE exam fee in India.

 Time to apply: Ideally, if you are aiming at the September intake, you should appear for these exams by November, so that you can apply before the first deadline.
 The universities you will be applying to will mention which exam results they will accept.
-But if they give a choice to go for either of these, then the choice depends on you.
+But if they give you a choice to go for either of these, then the choice depends on you.
 The time required to prepare for IELTS/TOEFL/PTE would depend on the existing English language proficiency.
 You may require 2 to 4 months of preparation before the exam date.

-GRE - The Graduate Record Examination is another test required to be taken by students applying to graduate schools to pursue MA or MS. Increasingly many business schools are also accepting GRE scores for the purpose of granting admission for an MBA.
+GRE - The Graduate Record Examination is another test required to be taken by students applying to graduate schools to pursue MA or MS. Increasingly, many business schools are also accepting GRE scores for the purpose of granting admission for an MBA.

 The university you will be applying to will mention which exam results will be applicable to the course of your choice.
 But if they give you a choice to go for either of these, then the choice depends on you.

-Ideally, if you are aiming at the September intake you should appear for these exams by November so that you can apply before the first deadline.
+Ideally, if you are aiming at the September intake, you should appear for these exams by November so that you can apply before the first deadline.
 The preparatory duration generally ranges from 4 to 6 months.

 Average Scores: The average GMAT accepted score across universities is 540.
 The average GRE score is 155 for Verbal, 167 for Quantitative and 5.0 for Writing.

-It is important to note that these numbers are just for reference purposes, the actual scores may differ from university to university.
+It is important to note that these numbers are just for reference purposes; the actual scores may differ from university to university.
 The higher the score, the stronger your application.

 Cost of living for itnernational students in UK